Superrehtard/old_diaspora_wiki/FAQ-for-Users.md

 ***When I comment on, reshare, or like a public post, who can see it?***
 Any logged-in Diaspora user and anyone else on the internet.
 Comments, likes, and reshares of public posts are also public.

+***I do not see links to like or comment on public posts on the tag pages?***
+Currently you need to click on the time stamp ("Posted an hour ago") to go to the post's page in order to like or comment on it.
+(This is just temporary, and will be fixed in a future update.)

 ###PRIVATE POSTS

 ***When I post a message to an aspect (i.e., a private post), who can see it?***